crizzy9/.dotfiles/SHORTCUTS.md

 # Custom functions
 ## fzf functions
 Ctrl + f - fzf nvim open a file
-Ctrl + x - fzf nvim live grep and go to line (allows switching between ripgrep and fzf mode) Alt + x - search a process with fzf
+Alt + i - fzf nvim live grep and go to line (allows switching between ripgrep and fzf mode) Alt + x - search a process with fzf
 Ctrl + b Ctrl + f - search a process with fzf while in tmux and take action